-Conductor identification of signal cable:
+Conductor identification of signal cable is as follows:

 - a) Pairs should contain one black insulated conductor and one white (or red) insulated conductor.
 The pair number should be identified on the pair.
-Pair numbering should be sequential and start from the center of the cable. - b) Triads should contain one black insulated conductor, one white insulated conductor, and one red insulated conductor.
+Pair numbering should be sequential. - b) Triads should contain one black insulated conductor, one white insulated conductor, and one red insulated conductor.
 The triad number should be identified on the triad.
-Triad numbering should be sequential and start from the center of the cable.
+Triad numbering should be sequential. - c) Quads should contain one black insulated conductor, one white insulated conductor, one red insulated conductor, and one green (or blue) insulated conductor.
+The quad number should be identified on the quad.
+Quad numbering should be sequential.